ramendixx/ram-portfolio-project---historical-nav-fund/README.md

   Maximum Dropdown - This tells us the biggest fall from the highest point to the lowest point.

-  Consumer Sector - Is the group of businesses that sell products or services people use every day
+  Consumer Sector - Is the group of businesses that sell products or services people use every day.

   Consumer Discretionary - Businesses sell things people want, but don’t need to survive.

   Consumer Staples - Businesses sell things people need no matter what happens.

+  Benchmark - Benchmarks serve as a critical standard for measuring an asset's value change or other investment metrics over time.

 ## What Is a Fund?

 A fund is basically a big money pool.
 People put their money together in one large pot, and a professional (called a fund manager) uses that money to buy things like stocks, bonds, or other investments.